Diallo75012/rust_kubernetes_uprgade_TUI/notes.md

 # `$0` prints the full line and the `grep` is targeting the version and the `NR==1` get the first row
 sudo apt-cache madison kubectl | grep "1:29" | awk 'NR==1{print $0}'
 ```

+## Rust command affinement for `apt`
+To avoid any warning when using `apt` command which is a wrapper and avoid the `warning` which print to our `error` leg in the `cmd.rs` match pattern,
+we can use instead `apt-get` and `apt-cache` which are more gently and will do the job without the warning as it is not recommended to use `apt` in scripts.